Why write this blog?

 Here is the master plan.
 Work through these in order.

-- Mealtime Insulin Guide: This goes beyond carb counting.
-You will learn how to get flat a CGM line regardless of eating high or low carbs, oh, and how to master pizza.
+3. Mealtime Insulin Guide: This goes beyond carb counting.
+You will learn how to get a steady CGM line regardless of eating high or low carbs- oh, and how to master pizza.

-- Exercise Guide: This will teach you how to make starting plans for all types of exercise (aerobic, mixed, anaerobic).
-There’s no exercise you cannot do, you just need to plan ahead.
+4. Exercise Guide: This will teach you how to make starting plans for all types of exercise (aerobic, mixed, and anaerobic).
+There’s no exercise you cannot do, you just need to plan.

-- Automated Insulin Delivery Systems: This will help explain what closed-loop systems are, how to choose the right one and give you the best tips and tricks.
+6. Automated Insulin Delivery Systems Guide: This will help explain what these devices are, how to think about choosing one, and will give you the best tips and tricks for each system.

-- Articles and Experiments: This is where I update the blog with interesting topics regarding type 1 diabetes.
-For example, What type of type 1 diabetes do you have, my 120-day carb experiment and the power of short bursts of activity
+9. Articles and Experiments: This is where I update the blog with interesting topics regarding type 1 diabetes.
+For example, what type of type 1 diabetes (how much c-peptide) do you have?
+My 120-day carb experiment (from keto to high carb) and the power of short bursts of activity to improve glucose control.

-- Resources and Guides.
-All the best infographics, calculators and videos in one place.
+11. Resources and Guides.
+All the best infographics, calculators, and videos in one place.
 This will allow you to quickly access what you need when you need it!

 How is this blog written?